What is Housing Benefit and Council Tax Support?

 - how you can appeal if you think this is wrong.

-If you want more information, we have a leaflet called ‘What happens when you’ve been paid too much Housing Benefit or Council Tax Benefit’.
+If you want more information, we have a leaflet called ‘What happens when you’ve been paid too much Housing Benefit or Council Tax Support’.
 Just pick up a copy – from any of our customer service centres.

-Most full-time students cannot get Housing Benefit or Council Tax Benefit, as they are expected to use other money (such as their student loan or grant ) to pay for their accommodation.
+Most full-time students cannot get Housing Benefit or Council Tax Support, as they are expected to use other money (such as their student loan or grant ) to pay for their accommodation.
 However, there are exceptions - see below for some examples.

 If you are a student, you may be able to get benefit if:

-These are just a few examples, and the rules on students and Housing Benefit and Council Tax Benefit are very complicated.
+These are just a few examples, and the rules on students and Housing Benefit and Council Tax Support are very complicated.
 So if you are not sure whether you can claim, contact us for advice.

-Most people who are away from home cannot get Housing Benefit or Council Tax Benefit.
+Most people who are away from home cannot get Housing Benefit or Council Tax Support.
 However, in certain circumstances we can pay benefit.
 This applies if you are away from home (for any reason) for less than 13 weeks.

 We may also be able to pay benefit for up to 52 weeks in the following circumstances, if: